ljk28/MP2/readme.md

 ## Bugs and Development
 The project has took many twists and turns along the way.
 It was orginally a story game but this was a little too complex and convoluted to keep it going.
 Thus, th choice was made to abandon the text adventure for a more simple quiz game about the city instead.
 This was meant to be easier to write the code and easier to maintain and alter at a later stage.

 The evolution of this prject has been frought wth difficulties.
-I had to get rid of the previous code for the JS and find a new way to implement thre quiz.
+I had to get rid of the previous code for the JS and find a new way to implement the quiz.

-As the code seemingly didn't work and didn't move on to the next question I had to check the code that was a problem.
+As the code seemingly didn't work and didn't move onto the next question.
+I had to check the specific code that was a problem.
 Finding a new tutorial with the code in place and then customising it.
+Unfortnately, the bugs or bug still perisisted and I had to use a different way to implement the quiz.
+The original did have true and false boolean optins after the array of quesins ut this was siolified after finding a new quiz online with code and tutorial that simply used the correct answer input instead.

 ### Wireframes and mock ups
 <img src="assets/images/wireframe/phone.jpg">